mfarhad1994/Data-Engineering-Projects/10. ETL Pipelines on Google Cloud and BigQuery/README.md

     -	If false, it proceeds to check for green taxis and processes them accordingly.
 -	Upon completion, the system purges unnecessary CSV files from Kestra executions to prevent excessive storage consumption.

-The steps that have not been mentioned here are the same as [Go to 2.
-Ingesting Data to PostgreSQL using Docker](2.
-Ingesting Data to PostgreSQL using Docker/README.md).
+The steps that have not been mentioned here are the same as [Go to 02.
+Ingesting Data to PostgreSQL using Docker](02. %20Ingesting%20Data%20to%20PostgreSQL%20using%20Docker/README.md).

+# Scheduling and Backfills

-We will explore how to integrate scheduling into our BigQuery workflow and subsequently perform backfills for data from 2019.
+We will explore how to integrate scheduling into our **BigQuery** workflow and subsequently perform backfills for data from 2019.
 Previously, our workflow allowed users to manually select dates using an input mechanism, enabling the selection of years (2019 and 2020) and corresponding months via a dropdown menu.
 However, we are now replacing this manual selection with an automated trigger that will handle both the green and yellow datasets, ensuring seamless execution.
 Additionally, we will perform backfills to retroactively populate missing data for previous months.

-To achieve this, we introduce a slightly modified workflow that incorporates the necessary trigger.
+To achieve this, we introduce a slightly modified workflow that incorporates the necessary **trigger**.

 ```bash
 triggers: